Oh. My. MY.

 1/2 teaspoon kosher salt

+TOPPING Remove Brussels sprouts from oven, turn on the broiler.
 Mix topping ingredients and spread evenly over top.
 Place under broiler for 5 - 10 minutes until topping turns crisp and golden.

-DAY BEFORE Mix the topping ingredients.
+DAY BEFORE Mix and refrigerate the topping ingredients.

 MORNING OF Prep the Brussels sprouts, toss with butter, salt and pepper.